 Join the practice

-If you currently reside within our Practice Boundary you can begin your registration as a 'New Patient' by completing the GMS1 registration form AND the New Patient Health Questionnaire.
+If you currently reside within our Practice Boundary you can begin your registration as a 'New Patient' by completing the Registration form.

 Please note our Practice Boundary area is E7 and is covered by the London Borough of Newham only.
 To save you time and ensure that you register with the right Practice, please use the interactive map and postcode checker below